bday-boy/weeble/README.md

 - Add indicator that there are no tags/genres/etc.
 - Clean up the absolute behemoth that is check-answer.js
-  - It is seriously so ugly, some of the worst spaghetti code I've written in my life.
+  - It is seriously so ugly.
+Some of the worst spaghetti code I've written in my life.
 Just thinking about how I'm the one who made it makes me cringe

 ### Low-priority